MRdep/Predicting-Survival-in-Cervical-Cancer-using-DCE-MRI/README.md

 # Software for Survival Analysis in Patients with Locally Advanced Cervical Cancer

 ## Introduction
-The enclosed code performs analyses presented in the paper ‘Predicting Disease-Free Survival In Locally Advanced Cervical Cancer: A Prospective DCE-MRI Study’, which is currently in review.
-The code runs survival analysis on a cohort of patients with locally advanced cervix cancer recruited as part of a prospective clinical trial performed at the Christie Hospital NHS Foundation Trust, Manchester, UK.
-The analysis compares the prognostic value of standard clinicopathologic variables to those obtained from dynamic contrast enhanced imaging data (Tofts, extended Tofts, two-compartment exchange model parameters).
-The null hypothesis of no difference in predictive accuracy between a model trained using clinicopathologic variables alone and a model trained using the top 6 clinicopathologic and tracer kinetic variables is tested.
+The enclosed code runs survival analysis on a cohort of cervical cancer patients recruited as part of a prospective clinical trial at the Christie Hospital NHS Foundation Trust, Manchester, UK.
+The analysis compares the prognostic value of standard clinicopathologic variables to those obtained from dynamic contrast enhanced (DCE) MRI data (two-compartment exchange model parameters, 2CXM).
+Univariate and multivariate survival analyses are performed to infer the most prognostic parameters for disease-free survival.
+The null hypothesis of no difference in predictive accuracy between a model trained using clinicopathologic variables alone and a model trained using the top 6 clinicopathologic and 2CXM variables is tested.

 ## Other software requirements